sknux/ipa-extractor/README.md

 ```

 ```
-Another way to execute if you already know abouth application hash: ssh root@device "./ipa_extractor 81FC63... ipa-name"
+Another way to execute if you already know about the application hash: ssh root@device "./ipa_extractor 81FC63... ipa-name"
 ```